AISemanticsStudy/lmpm/README.md

 The primary goal of LMPM is to enable building AI-like systems with fine-grained control in inductive bias while greatly clamping the complicity in computation and communication.

-LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers.
+LMPM is a faithful implementation of the actor model but it operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.

 ## Consensual Programming
 Consensual Programming is a programming paradigm in which